KonnexionsGmbH/db_seeder/README.md

   - 2: two runs
   - otherwise: no run

-For the run variants `complete_client`, `complete_emb` and `complete_presto`, statistics files with the following data name structure are created in the file directory `resources\statistics` by default:
+For the run variants `complete_client`, `complete_emb` and `complete_trino`, statistics files with the following data name structure are created in the file directory `resources\statistics` by default:

     db_seeder_<bash | cmd>_<db_type>_unknown_<db_seeder release>.tsv